 Note: This article may have affiliate links to Amazon or other companies.
 Purchases through these links may earn us a small commission at no additional cost to you.
 Learn more here.

-I have seen those fancy new kitchen and bathroom faucets where you just touch them and the water goes on or off.
-How do they work?
+If you’ve seen those fancy kitchen and bathroom faucets where you just touch them to turn the water on or off, you might wonder: how do they work?

 Okay, so they’re cool and all… but how do they actually work?

 …you got the power